UnconnectedBedna/shrink-backup/README.md

 **Disclaimer!**<br>
 Because of how filesystems work, `df` is never a true representation of what will actually fit in a created img file.<br>
 Each file, no matter the size, will take up one block of the filesystem, so if you have a LOT of very small files (running `docker` f.ex) the "0 added space method" might fail during rsync.
-Increase the 0 a little bit and retry.<br>
+Increase the 0 a little bit and retry.

 This also means you have VERY little free space on the img file after creation.<br>
-If the filesystem you back up from increases in size, an update (`-U`) of the img file might fail.<br>
+If the filesystem you back up from increases in size, an update (`-U`) of the img file might fail.

 By using `-a` in combination with `-U` the script will resize the img file if needed.<br>
 Using combination `-Ua` on an img that has become overfilled works, if not add `--fix` and retry.<br>
 Please see [`--fix`](#--fix-broken-pipe) and [Image update](#image-update) sections for more information.